Texas Clean Energy Project: Background

 According to Summit, the future Texas Clean Energy Plant was designed for 90% carbon capture, which was projected to be 2.7 million tons of carbon dioxide per year.
 If accomplished, this would be more than any other power plant of commercial scale operating anywhere in the world.
 As a result, the company declared that TCEP’s projected carbon emissions would be far lower than those of any existing fossil-fueled power plant.

 The potential carbon captured by the plant would be used for enhanced oil recovery in the West Texas Permian Basin.

 Summit was selected by the U.S. Department of Energy (DOE) to receive a $350 million cost-sharing award to assist in developing the plant.
 It was the largest award given up to that date by the DOE's Clean Coal Power Initiative (CCPI).
 One investor in the project is CW NextGen, Inc., a Clayton Williams company.

-Funding for the project was cancelled in February of 2016 for reasons explained in a DOE Inspector General report.
+Funding for the project was cancelled in February 2016 for reasons explained in a DOE Inspector General report.